 Even though my life is based on tourism, I don’t want them to maintain their traditions just for my survival.
 I don’t oppose or insist for someone to wear their traditional clothes, it’s their decision.
 Yonas Mahetemu, tour operator

-There are evident signs that contact with outsiders is radically transforming the tribes’ ways of life.
+There are clear signs that contact with outsiders is radically transforming the tribes’ ways of life.
 Travellers visit the area to see populations who follow pre-industrial lifestyles but, paradoxically, the sole fact of them being there hastens the tribes’ integration into modern, mainstream society, writes travel journalist Susan Hack.
 “We must also understand what preserving traditions actually means,” Mattia Grandi comments.
 “On the one hand, you lose the open-air museum but on the other hand, it’s inevitable.
-Traditions are such because they change over time through internal and external inputs; they’re also about knowing how to survive in the face of adversity.
-Maintaining this would be of the utmost importance”.
+Traditions are such because they change over time through internal and external pressures; they also develop for people to survive in the face of adversity.
+Maintaining this aspect is of the utmost importance”.

-“If we all start wearing your clothes we’ll lose our traditions”.
-These words, spoken by Hamer boy Dido Kaffa mirror those of a number of Omo Valley residents who express their desire to maintain their cultures alive.
+“If we all start wearing your clothes, we’ll lose our traditions”.
+These words, spoken by Hamer boy Dido Kaffa mirror those of a number of Omo Valley residents who express their desire to preserve their cultures.
 For example, Chao Dro believes the Arbore have been able to preserve their customs notwithstanding the growth of tourism: in fact, “all women are circumcised when they get married”.
-The mother of seven children, three of which are girls, provides us with another example of a practice that is considered a form of violence and a rights violation elsewhere but is viewed as a marker of identity here in the Omo Valley.
+The mother of seven children, three of whom girls, offers another example of a practice that is considered a violation of girls’ rights elsewhere but is viewed as a marker of identity here in the Omo Valley.

 What future for the Lower Omo Valley

-If it’s truly important that the Omo’s peoples are in control of their own future, their choices should be accepted and respected.
+If it’s truly important that the Omo’s peoples are in control of their future, their choices should be accepted and respected.
 What they need are the right tools to decide what’s best for them and consciously adapt to the inevitability of change.
-With the passage of time – and therefore the worsening of climate change, prolonged impact of the dams and plantations, as well as proliferating contact with the outside world – this becomes increasingly urgent.
+With the passage of time – and therefore the worsening of climate change, the prolonged impact of the dams and plantations, as well as increased contact with other cultures – this becomes increasingly urgent.